ISI-MIP/isimip-qc/README.md

   -h, --help            show this help message and exit --config-file CONFIG_FILE
-                        File path of the config file -c, --copy            Copy checked files to CHECKED_PATH -m, --move            Move checked files to CHECKED_PATH --unchecked-path UNCHECKED_PATH
+                        File path of the config file -c, --copy            Copy checked files to CHECKED_PATH if now warnings or errors were found -m, --move            Move checked files to CHECKED_PATH if now warnings or errors were found --unchecked-path UNCHECKED_PATH
                         base path of the unchecked files --checked-path CHECKED_PATH